 Who can apply?

 This program is intended for city practitioners and consultants with at least 2 years of work experience in fields related to sustainability and resilience, as well as university graduates from the following fields: Planning, Management, Urban Design, Engineering, Environmental, and Social Sciences, Political Science, Geography and Architecture.

 Required level of education: Graduate Degree or Bachelor’s Degree

 - E-mail the following documents to your designated program advisor:

 - Photocopy of your passport

 - 1 passport-size photo

-- A signed copy of the UIC Barcelona general conditions (ﬁnd attached to the conﬁrmation e-mail you receive after registering online)
+- A signed copy of the UIC Barcelona general terms and conditions (attached to the conﬁrmation e-mail you will receive after registering online)

 - A filled in and signed copy of the grant survey referring to any external grants/financial aid for which you may have applied

-- Motivation letter (please include your Skype username in your signature)
+- Motivation letter specifying what you expect from this program and why you think you should be accepted (please include your Skype username in your signature)

 * Document must have an oﬃcial stamp from your university